-Read more articles by Aline Edson or search for articles on the same topic or others.
+Read more articles by Aline Edson or search for other articles by topic below.

 Great article Aline.
 Yes, we are all flawed and far from perfect but we are His body.
 It upsets me when people dismiss the church for her human frailties.
 We will never be perfect until we get to heaven and what a day that will be!
 Thanks for sharing.
 I love reading your articles.
 In Christ's Love, Julia